-- Students applying for travel awards from the Association of Field Ornithologists can be of any nationality but should be members of AFO at the time of abstract submission.
+- Students and early career ornithologists (degree conferred after 1 July 2013) applying for travel awards from the Association of Field Ornithologists can be of any nationality but should be members of AFO at the time of abstract submission..

-If you are a student applying for a registration, travel, or presentation award from any one of the three participating societies you need to:
+If you are applying for a registration, travel, or presentation award from any one of the three participating societies you need to:

-- Submit a regular abstract for consideration to the Scientific Program Committee with registration, and
+- Submit a regular abstract for consideration to the Scientific Program Committee and

-- You need to submit an expanded abstract following the specific instructions for each of the societies for which you are requesting the travel award.
+- Submit an expanded abstract following the specific instructions for each of the societies for which you are requesting the travel award.